Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

 In the case that $\sfG$ is proper, the question of whether $|\sfG |$ admits a differentiable structure remains open in general.
-However, from Example \ref{ex:DiffGroupoids} (\ref{ex:DiffTranslationGpoid}), it is clear that the quotient map of the action groupoid of a differentiable action on a Hausdorff differentiable space is a morphism of differentiable spaces.
-Many of the examples we consider will be of this form, at least locally, which motivates the following.
+However, from Example \ref{ex:DiffGroupoids} (\ref{ex:DiffTranslationGpoid}), it is clear that the quotient map of the action groupoid of a differentiable group action on a Hausdorff differentiable space is a morphism of differentiable spaces.
+Many of the examples we consider will be of this form locally, which will allow us to similarly conclude that $|\sfG |$ admits a compatible differentiable space structure; see Proposition \ref{prop:LocTransDiffOrbitSpace}.
+Because of their importance for our further considerations and their interesting topologial structure we characterize such groupoids in Definition \ref{def:LocTransDiffGroupoid}, below.
+To be able to formulate it, we need the following observation.

+\begin{proposition} Let $\sfG$ be a proper reduced differentiable groupoid.
+Then for every $\obj{x}\in \sfG_0$ the following holds true. \begin{enumerate}[{\rm (LT1)}] \item The isotropy group $\sfG_\obj{x}$ becomes a compact Lie group with the induced topological and differentiable structures. \end{enumerate} \end{proposition} \begin{proof} The isotropy group $\sfG_\obj{x}$ is compact by properness of the groupoid.
+Hence it has finitely many connected components.
+By \cite[Cor.~4.2]{SpallekCTG}, $\sfG_\obj{x}$ becomes a Lie group with the induced reduced differentiable structure. \end{proof}